bkkkk/bkkkk.github.io/_drafts/2015-03-10-adventures-in-refactoring-accept-or-reject.md

 ---

+*Adventures in refactoring is a series covering my progress in refactoring an old codebase I wrote at the end of my PhD.
+This is a learning exercise to improve my design and refactoring skills and an excuse to learn C++11 on a realistic code base.*

-Last time we were having a look at the initialize function of the little TJPsiTagSelector class.
+Last time we looked at the initialize function of the little TJPsiTagSelector class.
 More work needs to be done there but for more fun, let's move to the accept methods.
 Below is the implementation of the two overloaded accept methods:

 {% highlight c++ %}
 int TJPsiTagSelector::accept(const D3PDReader::MuonD3PDObjectElement& muon) {